iapyeh/GGeditor/docs/User Guide.rst

 #.
 Otherwise, the whole document is converted

 The conversion message on the right side are indications.
-Thre are three kinds of message:
+There are three kinds of message:

-\ |IMG26|\ Menas the whole document is converted to the reStructuredText format.
+\ |IMG30|\ Means the whole document is converted to the reStructuredText format.

-\ |IMG27|\ Means only the table where cursor positioned was converted to the reStructuredText format. (partial conversion)
+\ |IMG31|\ Means only the table where cursor positioned was converted to the reStructuredText format. (partial conversion)

-\ |IMG28|\ Means only the selection was converted to the reStructuredText format.  (partial conversion)
+\ |IMG32|\ Means only the selection was converted to the reStructuredText format.  (partial conversion)

 .. _h5782051373e754c6735481f7d792d67:

 Why Partial Conversion
 ----------------------

 The idea for partial conversion is mainly for creating comments in a source code.
 In your source code scripts, you can have comments for functions, classes, modules, packages in reStructuredText format.
-The RTD can automatically generate API documents from souce codes.
+The RTD can automatically generate API documents from source codes.
 This "\ |LINK5|\ " has more.

 .. _h95148cc6506117925452e78c21:

 Copy to Clipboard
 -----------------

-\ |IMG29|\
+\ |IMG33|\

 (This feature is specially for API writers, so it is only visible for partial conversion)

-This button will copy the generated reStructureText to system clipboard (pasteboard).
+This button will copy the generated reStructuredText to system clipboard (pasteboard).
 For convenience to paste as a block of comment in source code, you can assign a prefix for every copied line.
 The options are:

 +---------+------------------------------+